CODENAME-N1SE/CODENAME-N1SE/README.md

 `NO ACTIVE PROJECT DETECTED`

-Add the `currently-building` topic to the repository you are actively developing.
+Add the `currently-building` topic to the repository you're actively developing.

 <!-- CURRENTLY_BUILDING:END -->